typingtanuki/serverMonitor/README.md

 From the GUI it is possible to:
 * See the state of all monitored machines at once
 * See the details for each monitored machine (What is working, what is not working, ...)
-* See the settings and update the settings of any monitored machine ** Note: Changing the web server port requires a restart to take effect
+* See and update the settings of any monitored machine ** Note: Changing the web server port requires a restart to take effect

 ## REST Apis